rkoireng/page/_posts/2024-10-10-Interferometry.md

 excerpt_separator: <!--more-->
 ---

-An interactive Pluto notebook to simulating seismic interferometry using a toy homogeneous sub surface model.
+An interactive Pluto notebook simulating seismic interferometry in a homogeneous medium.
+Sources emitting single pulse are randomly distributed around two receivers.

 ## Change the setting to explore: